Configuring iManage Software

-See Confirming Windows Version Information to learn how to find information about your version of Windows.
+See Finding Windows Version Information to learn how to find information about your version of Windows.

 Use Registry Editor; visit Open Registry Editor in Windows 10 to learn more.

-Use a Registry Entries (.reg) file.
+Use a file with the .reg filename extension (known as a REG file, Registry Entry file, Registry Entries file, Registration Entry file, and so on).
 For example, create a file named iManageRemoveRangeSelfAssignment.reg with the following contents: